 In conclusion of this lengthy review, that anyone can tell, I thoroughly found this film entertaining and marvel at what Eggers delivers next some hinted it is a Nosferatu’s remake, an interesting choice.
 However, this movie uses quality horror fables and weaves them with an excellent crafted film, creating the tension and psychological hold that many fans crave for it.
 Nevertheless a portion of the genre will pass on this film especially when millennials seek instant gratification, instant shocks, continuous actions, essentially no foreplay, right to the moment of gore, bloodlust the devil himself.
 Otherwise, if you want the maturity of horror to take hold of you then sit and await the coming of The Witch and Black Philips they will be along shortly.

-This review was originally published in March 2016 on the now defunct Rogue Cinema website and accumulated a view count of 2,301.
+This review was originally published in March 2016 on the now defunct Rogue Cinema website.

 TAGLINES: